bluescarni/piranha/doc/sphinx/getting_started.rst

 A full run of the test suite should take a few minutes on a modern desktop machine.
 Any failure in the unit tests should be reported as a bug.

+.. note:: Some of the performance tests will create extremely large series.
+It is advisable, at least initially, to run each performance test separately while monitoring the memory usage in order to avoid heavy thrashing.

 Installation
 ^^^^^^^^^^^^